 We'll never know exactly how Apple organizes its people's workload, nor even whether it did anything to address Cue's being so stretched.
 However, in recent months there have been substantial changes in how the company's executives work and what they are responsible for.

 While it doesn't indicate anything about Cue's overall workload, one reported change is that he has been focusing most of his software engineering teams on Apple TV+.

 This is a service where Eddy Cue has been involved from the start, just as he was with the successful launch of Apple Music.

 Eddy Cue's History

-That was seemingly first spotted, or at least brought to the attention of, Steve Jobs.
+Eddy Cue was seemingly first spotted by, or at least brought to the attention of, Steve Jobs.
 Cue had joined Apple in 1989, working in customer support.
 He became a manager of that team and also of software engineering before Jobs returned in 1997.

-Jobs tapped him to work on Apple's online store, which debuted in the form we now know it back in 1998.
-That was followed by the iTunes Store in 2003 and the App Store in 2008.
+Jobs tapped him to work on Apple's online store, which debuted as a prescursor to the form we now know it back in 1998.
+That was followed by the iTunes Store in 2003 and the first version of the App Store in 2008.